voldikss/vim-floaterm/README.md

   space, you have to form it as `\` followed by space, and `\` must be typed as `\\`
   - `cwd` working directory that floaterm will be opened at.
-Accepts a path, the literal `<root>` which represents the project root directory, and the literal `<buffer>` which specifies the directory of the active buffer
+Accepts a path, the literal `<root>` which represents the project root directory, the literal `<buffer>` which specifies the directory of the active buffer, or the literal `<buffer-root>` which corresponds to the project root directory of the active buffer.
   - `name` name of the floaterm
   - `silent` If `--silent` is given, spawn a floaterm but not open the window, you may toggle it afterwards